aiotgroup/XRF55-repo/XRF55-QA.md

 # XRF55 Q&A

-**We'll be updating this document with questions and answers in real time!**
+**We'll be updating this document with questions and answers!**

-**If you have any questions outside of the documentation, please submit an issue or send us an email and we will respond promptly!**
+**If you have any questions outside of the documentation, please submit an issue or send us an email and we will respond promptly.**

 ------